DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 - All "active" modulations are processed every 8 DSP frames (instead of realtime).
 - Active modulation stands for assigned modulation who have valid source, valid target, behavior set as ABSOLUTE or RELATIVE, and connected source input jack.
 Otherwise the existing modulation is assumed as not active (bypassed).
-- ABSOLUTE modulations (same source, same target): only the first assignment (who have the lowest slot number, from top to bottom) will be used, other absolutes are ignored due to conflictual situation (please keep in mind an ABSOLUTE modulation always overrides the potentiometer setting).
+- ABSOLUTE modulations (same source, same target): only the first active assignment (who have the lowest slot number, from top to bottom) will be used, other absolutes are ignored (due to conflictual situation - please keep in mind an ABSOLUTE modulation always overrides the potentiometer setting).
-- ABSOLUTE modulation (same source, same target) is always processed before RELATIVE modulation(s).
+- ABSOLUTE modulation (same source, same target, ABSOLUTE as behavior) is always processed before any RELATIVE modulation(s).
 - RELATIVE modulations (same source, same target, RELATIVE): all are used (cumulative), from top to bottom.
-Reference is the lone considered ABSOLUTE, or the related DX7 potentiometer if no assigned as ABSOLUTE.
+Reference is the lone considered ABSOLUTE, otherwise it's the related DX7 potentiometer.
 - Two inputs may be polyphonic (up to 16 channels): **VEL.** (velocity), and **AFT.** (aftertouch).
 - In accordance to **VCV MIDI-CV** module, **MW** (modwheel input), **PB** (pitchbender input), and **CV1** to **CV8** inputs don't support polyphonic voltages.